AN ILLUSTRATED HISTORY OF ECCLES RUGBY FOOTBALL CLUB

 On the 2nd of October 1948, Eccles Rugby Football Club 1st XV played their first home game at their new ground, celebrating a 38-3 win over Central Old Boys.
 At the start of the 1948 season, one of the new members joining Eccles was Harry Broomhead, who had just finished his National Service with the Royal Air Force.
 Harry was to prove over the many following years one of the most loyal hard working irreplaceable members ever to be associated with the club in its long history.
 In 1955, Eccles RFC were proud to see former player Harry Scott recieve an England cap playing France at Twickenham.
 Harry had joined Eccles around the same time as Harry Broomhead, departing the club for National Service in the Royal Navy and went on to enjoy a distinguished career with Lancashire and Manchester.

 Eccles RFC grew in reputation and membership in the 1950s and the club regularly fielded four teams.
 However, playing fortunes varied and the performance of the first XV declined towards the end of the decade with just 8 victories in 1958/59 and 6 in 1959/60.
 Following a particularly poor season in 1960 (2 wins from 36 games) significant efforts were made to radically correct the lack of younger members.
-An instrumental figure in the solution was Rudi Sheldon, a local schoolmaster who had joined Eccles RFC from a club in the south of England, who commenced a programme of recruiting school leavers.
+An instrumental figure in the solution was Rudi Sheldon, Fixture secretary and a local schoolmaster who commenced a programme of recruiting school leavers.
 Asisted by senior player and Club Treasurer Ivor Ridgeway, Eccles RFC’s first Colts XV was formed in 1962 and with regular fixtures, many players of ability were cultivated.
 Two loyal forwards from this period stand out - Brian Griffiths and Mike Bateman, gentleman still involved with the club today.
 By 1966-67 Eccles 1XV had returned to enjoying 23 wins from 38 games.
 Fourteen seasons of satisfaction would follow from the first colts experiment, with many young men remaining loyal to the club and going on to become members of some fine Eccles first XVs.
 The seeds of the club’s Home Grown principles were sown.